BTNeandertha1/BTDiablo/README.md

 - Swarms in Forgotten Sands Physical Resistance reduced to 60% (was 99%)
 - Succubus Birds in Matron's Den have their damage halfed
 - Lilith Also Drops a Pandemonium Key!
+Monsters
+- Increased Movement Speed of monsters
+- Monsters in Agony respond 2 times as Fast as normal
+- Monsters in Insanity now respond almost instantly and have an increased Aggro range

 ## Elites
 - 2x Aura Range